How do abiotic and biotic processes affect the spatial morphology of a landscape and what drives the distribution of species and communities?

 ap_helicopter.jpg

-The Everglades landscape and its surrounding seascapes in Florida Bay and the Gulf of Mexico provide a diverse mosaic of ecosystems that offer a unique laboratory to study ecological processes that interrelate the marine ecosystems of coral reefs and seagrass beds to coastal mangrove forests and vast terrestrial, graminoid-dominated marshes and prairies, tree islands, and cypress and pine forests.
+Coastal wetlands and their surrounding seascapes are composed of diverse mosaics of ecosystems that offer unique laboratories to study ecological processes that interrelate the marine ecosystems of coral reefs and seagrass beds to coastal mangrove forests and vast terrestrial, graminoid-dominated marshes and prairies, tree islands, and cypress and pine forests.

-We focus on ecotones to better understand ecosystem shifts in the Everglades landscape mosaic that are driven by changing environmental conditions including interactions of sea-level rise, management practices of freshwater restoration, fire regimes, and passing tropical storm events.
+Our main focus are the coastal ecosystems of South Florida.
+We aim to better understand ecosystem and plant community shifts in the Everglades landscape mosaic that are driven by changing environmental conditions including interactions of sea-level rise, freshwater management practices and restoration, fire regimes, and passing tropical storm events.

 The different processes that operate and interact at different scales across the landscape often require cross-scale and multi-scale modeling of ecological processes and patterns.
-To understand ecosystem processes we maintain permanent transects and plots that provide long-term time series at a fine spatial scale.
-What we learn about processes at a fine scale we scale up to the ecosystem and landscapes using remote sensing data at various spatial resolutions and scaling methods that allow for larger-scale inferences, and prediction.
+To understand ecosystem processes and their effects on vegetation transitions across spatial scales, we use very high spatial resolution remote sensing data and scaling algorithms that allow for larger-scale inferences, and prediction at different scales.

 Crucial for system-wide scaling are methods that allow for estimation and reduction of information loss.
-The effects of categorical data scaling and the establishment of multi-scale quantitative classification systems are the focus of our research.
+The effects of categorical data scales and scaling of multi-scale quantitative classification systems are the focus of our research.

 Research Interests: